TimothyZwart/bearthday-spa/README.md

 # BearthDay SPA

-Bearthday is a single page application that fetches datat from the Nasa Api.
+Bearthday is a single page application that fetches data from the Nasa Api.
-The data is use to retrieve images closest to the date that has occured over the past year.
+The data is used to retrieve images closest to the date that has occured over the past year.
 The project is built using create-react-app, typescript, jest, and bootstrap.
 This project requires the use of NPM and node.js.
+In development mode the project will start on port 3000.

+View the project online: [https://bearthday-spa.netlify.app/](https://bearthday-spa.netlify.app/)

+## Functionality

+The application takes in a previous date in history and looks for if the nasa Api has an image for the date matching or greater that the date.
+If matching date was found the word earth in the header of the application will be bolded and green.
+If the next closest date was picked then the font in the header will be left as unbolded and black.

 ## How to install and run application

 1. Clone the repo
+   ` git clone git@github.com:TimothyZwart/bearthday-spa.git`
 2. Install project dependencies
+   ` npm install`
-3. Run application in development node using node.js
+3. Run application in development mode using node.js `npm run start`

 ## Available Scripts From Create React App